BNHM/bmapper/README.md

 <img src='https://raw.githubusercontent.com/BNHM/berkeleymapper/master/src/main/webapp/img/logo_medium.png' width='150' align="left">

 ## Introduction
-BerkeleyMapper 2.0 is a mapping interface for Collections (or other) Databases built on top of Google Maps.
-Users can configure their mapping interface through a simple XML configuration script while mapping data from tab-delimited text files.

-This codebase is in active development, with many new features and interface changes from the prior version.
-The BerkeleyMapper instance running at http://berkeleymapper.berkeley.edu is open to anyone mapping natural history collections data.
-The code is open source, so you may wish to setup your own instance running on another server.
-If you have any questions or feature requests please email the developer at "jdeck -at- berkeley -dot- edu"
+bmapper is the API for the berkeleymapper application and can be extended for use in other applications.

-Instructions for using BerkeleyMapper are found in the <a href='https://github.com/jdeck88/berkeleymapper/wiki'>wiki</a>
+Instructions for using BerkeleyMapper are found in the <a href='https://github.com/bnhm/bmapper/wiki'>wiki</a>

 ## Developers
 All external libraries are controlled by gradle, so to get started, you need to just: